Drigut42/Drigut42/README.md

 ## Hello, I'm Drita Guta.

-Currently focused on learning web development and excited to soon begin my career, I am eager to apply and grow my skills in a professional environment.
+Currently focused on learning web development and excited to begin my career soon, I am eager to apply and grow my skills in a professional environment.
 With a strong interest in both frontend and backend development, I’m exploring various technologies and areas within web development before choosing a specialization.